aws-samples/text-to-sql-omics/python-cdk/README.md

 In order to deploy that dataset, the authors of this repository followed the steps in the [AWS HealthOmics workshop](https://catalog.workshops.aws/amazon-omics-end-to-end/en-US).
 The most important pre-requisite is to have the steps of the [HealthOmics Analytics](https://catalog.workshops.aws/amazon-omics-end-to-end/en-US/010-xp-console/300-omics-analytics) executed to create the variant stores and the annotation stores.

+In that workshop, the _clinvar_ annotation store is created.
+This sample code also contain prompts to generate SQL using the [gnomAD](https://aws.amazon.com/marketplace/pp/prodview-z4kk27u6t3nje?sr=0-1&ref_=beagle&applicationId=AWSMPContessa#overview) dataset as an additional annotation store.
+In order to do that, follow the same steps recommended in the HealthOmics workshop to create the _clinvar_ annotation store pointing to the respective Amazon S3 URIs containing the _gnomAD_ VCF files for each chromosome.
+As an example for chromosomes 1 and 2 the respective S3 URIs are:

+* `s3://gnomad-public-us-east-1/release/4.1/vcf/exomes/gnomad.exomes.v4.1.sites.chr1.vcf.bgz`
+* `s3://gnomad-public-us-east-1/release/4.1/vcf/exomes/gnomad.exomes.v4.1.sites.chr2.vcf.bgz`

-When creating resource links to provide reader friendly table names, use the following names: _variants_, and _clinvar_.
+When creating resource links to provide reader friendly table names, use the following names: _variants_, _gnomad_, and _clinvar_.
 The database should be called _omicsdb_.
 We also recommend that you use _omicsathena_ as the Athena workgroup.

 Finally, make sure you follow the steps present in the [Using AWS CDK for Pandas](https://catalog.workshops.aws/amazon-omics-end-to-end/en-US/010-xp-console/300-omics-analytics/310-querying-data/aws-wrangler).